 Instructions

-- Set Instant Pot to sauté and add olive oil, onion, carrots, celery, garlic and salt and pepper to taste.
+- Set Instant Pot to sauté function, and add olive oil, onion, carrots, celery, garlic and salt and pepper to taste.
 Sauté until softened slightly, about 5 minutes.
 Add sausage and cook, breaking apart with a wooden spoon or spatula until well browned, 4-5 minutes.
-2. Add all spices, beef stock, parmesan rind (if using), farro and beans, and stir to combine.
-3. Set Instant Pot to high pressure for 20 minutes.
+2. Once sausage is cooked through, add the spices (thyme, red pepper flakes, rosemary, oregano, basil) and garlic, and cook until just fragrant, 30 seconds.
+Stir in the beef stock, water, parmesan rind (if using), bay leaves, farro and drained beans.
+3. Turn off saute, cover with lid, and set Instant Pot to high pressure for 20 minutes.
 4. After 20 minutes, allow Instant Pot to natural release for 20 minutes, then vent to release any remaining steam.
 5. Remove parmesan rind and bay leaves.
-6. Stir in 1 teaspoon red wine vinegar and serve hot, with crusty bread and parmesan cheese.
+6. Stir in 1 teaspoon red wine vinegar and serve hot, with crusty bread and parmesan cheese. *Notes/Substitutions:If you don't have a parmesan rind handy, you could omit it, and just stir in some fresh grated parmesan cheese when serving.If you like your farro with a bit more texture, cook it separately, and add it to the soup before serving.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.